psycopg/psycopg/docs/advanced/adapt.rst

         You should call this method on the `Dumper` subclass you create, passing the Python type you want to dump as *cls*.

+        If two dumpers of different `format` are registered for the same type, the last one registered will be chosen by default when the query doesn't specify a format (i.e. when the value is used with a ``%s`` "`~Format.AUTO`" placeholder).

         :param cls: The type to manage.
         :type cls: `!type` or `!str`